franky3-git/webpackConfiguration/README.md

 	5. move index.js to src folder
 	6. change the src script in index.html to ./dist/main.js for build and to main.js for dev
 	7. use the fetch API with the then catch syntax first and with async await after that
+3. fetch data from a externally api (reqres.in API)
+4. create a utils file with a getList function to test the bundle file